schuellerf/osbuild-getting-started/service/README.md

-# devtools
+# Getting started with `osbuild` service containers

-Development Tools for Image Builder
+Development Tools for Image Builder to start up the environment for a service deployment

 ## Setup